 The Broadcast Legends present The KFOG Foghead Family Reunion on Wednesday, June 12, at the Basque Cultural Center in South San Francisco.
 Join us for lunch as we celebrate the people who helped make KFOG the “Home of Quality Rock & Roll” and the Bay Area Radio Museum and Hall of Fame’s 2019 Legendary Station Award

 BARHOF Class of 2018 Celebration 13 October 2018 11:30 AM - 2:30 PM

 The Bay Area Radio Hall of Fame’s Class of 2018 Celebration will be held on Saturday, October 13, at the Basque Cultural Center in South San Francisco.
-This year’s inductees, as well as the Sherwood Award winners and the 2018 Legendary Station recipient, will be announced on July 21 at the Radio Day By The
+This year’s inductees, as well as the Sherwood Award winners and the 2018 Legendary Station recipient, were announced on July 21 at the Radio Day By The Bay